rdkcentral/cats-python-globalcache/README.md

 This must be run in either project root, or from the src/python_globalcache directory (where server.py exists).
 It will use configuration files from the localdev/config folder.

-You can debug in pycharm, set breakpoints, etc simply by right clicking src/python_globaclcache/server.py and clicking `debug server`
+You can debug in pycharm, set breakpoints, etc simply by right-clicking src/python_globaclcache/server.py and clicking `debug server`

 ---